ECSL Summer Course on Space Law and Policy

 If you are under the age of 35 and without having completed a final level of education with a higher level degree (Masters, LLM. etc.), you may apply as a student participant.
 For persons currently enrolled in a second masters degree, even if having completed a first masters degree, but not fully working or pursuing a PhD, the category of "student" still applies.
 Please therefore follow this category when submitting your application.

-Since 2024, the application consists of an electronic form which you have to fill out as well as save your response and provide it alongside a copy of your CV (2 pages max) to your respective NPOC as outlined above.
+The application consists of an electronic form which you have to fill out as well as save your response and provide it alongside a copy of your CV (2 pages max) to your respective NPoC as outlined above.
 Applications are not complete by only submitting the form.

 Your respective NPOCs will conduct a pre-selection procedure before ECSL conducts the final selection of candidates.

-If you are under the age of 35, you may apply as a young professional.
-Please note that all individuals not currently enrolled in an LLB or LLM equivalent degree (inter alia PhD/JD students or junior working professionals) will be considered as young professionals for the purposes of this application.
-In case of doubt or if you want to discuss your application, please contact ecsl@esa.int.
+If you are under 35 years old, you may apply as a young professional.
+Please note that anyone not currently enrolled in an LLB or LLM equivalent program—including, but not limited to, PhD or JD students and early-career professionals—will be classified as a young professional for the purpose of this application.
+If you have any doubts or wish to discuss your application, please contact ecsl@esa.int.

-Persons who are pursuing additional higher education degrees after a already completed master's degree, also if working part-time are to be considered as "young professionals".
-Persons pursuing a PhD and working part-time are to be considered as "young professionals" and should apply within this category.
-Persons working full-time and pursuing a degree part-time will generally be considered "young professionals".
-In case of doubt or if you want to discuss your application, please contact ecsl@esa.int.
+Individuals who are pursuing further higher education degrees after having completed a master’s degree, even if working part-time, are considered "young professionals."
+This also applies to those pursuing a PhD while working part-time, who should apply under the "young professionals" category.
+Generally, individuals working full-time and studying part-time will also be classified as "young professionals."
+If you have any doubts or wish to discuss your application, please contact ecsl@esa.int.

 Tutors are usually selected from previous years' Summer Course students, as they are familiar with the structure of the summer course and have experience of preparing and presenting a group project.
 This is by no means a requirement.